Haspin: History

 Yeshivat HaGolan, a Hesder Yeshiva is located in the town.

-Haspin (Khisfin) is first mentioned in sources describing the military exploits of Judas Maccabeus (I Maccabbees 5:26), under the name Chaspho.
+In antiquity, Haspin (Khisfin) is first mentioned in sources describing the military exploits of Judas Maccabeus (I Maccabbees 5:26), under the name Chaspho.
 The town features prominently in the early rabbinic writings of the 3rd century CE (corresponding with the late Roman-early Byzantine period), under the name Hisfiyya.
-It is also mentioned in the 3rd century-4th century Mosaic of Rehob.
+It is also mentioned in the 3rd century-4th century Mosaic of Rehob, listed among the 'forbidden' towns within the territory of Susita.
+This designation indicates that, according to rabbinic standards, the town was subject to Jewish shmita regulations applicable within the Land of Israel.
+By the late sixth to early seventh centuries, the Jewish population in the village had likely diminished, with the town's residents being replaced by Samaritans and Christians.

 Geographical description

-Haspin lies on the northern border of the most-productive agricultural region of the southern Golan Heights, which, in ages past, was part of the main road leading up from Hamat Gader and from the Yarmuk valley to the northern regions of the Golan (Jaulan) as far as Hauran.
+Haspin lies on the northern border of the most productive agricultural region of the southern Golan Heights, which, in ages past, was part of the main road leading up from Hamat Gader and from the Yarmuk valley to the northern regions of the Golan (Jaulan) as far as Hauran.
 An ancient Roman road criss-crossed the region.
 The area is rich in natural springs.

 Archaeology

 Many ancient artefacts from the Roman and Byzantine periods have been unearthed in Haspin.
+An ancient doorpost stone featuring a three-branched menorah and a lintel adorned with symbols typically associated with Jewish public structures, such as a palm-tree, rosettes, grapevines, and a garland with a Hercules' knot, were found during an archaeological survey at Haspin.

-Sir Laurence Oliphant, who visited here on 15 March 1885, described the remains of a large fort, measuring 68 yards (62 m) x 54 yards (49 m) (the outer wall) and the thickness of the wall that surrounded it measuring 9 ft in diameter, nestled between Haspin and Nâb.
+Sir Laurence Oliphant, who visited the area on 15 March 1885, described the remains of a large fort, measuring 68 yards (62 m) x 54 yards (49 m) (the outer wall) and the thickness of the wall that surrounded it measuring 9 ft in diameter, nestled between Haspin and Nâb.
 This is probably the fortified caravanserai (khan) described by Gottlieb Schumacher in his book The Jaulân, situated west of the town of Haspin.
 According to Oliphant, the fortress dates from the Early Arab period, and was used by the Crusaders in a later period.
 Its location is currently unknown.